Where to crab & clam in Nehalem Bay

-Area 1 requires a boat for access.
-This area is a large mud flat containing mostly softshell clams nd walking can be difficult.
+Requires a boat for access.
+This area is a large mud flat containing mostly softshell clams and walking can be difficult.
 A shovel or clam gun would be best to use in this area.

-Area 2 requires a boat for access.
-As with Area 1, this area contains softshell clams, and walking an be difficult.
+Requires a boat for access.
+As with Area 1, this area contains softshell clams, and walking can be difficult.
 A shovel or clam gun would be best to use in this area.

-Area 3 again as with Areas 1 and 2, you will find softshell clams though the sand is a little firmer and walking isn’t as difficult.
+Again as with Areas 1 and 2, you will find softshell clams however the sand is a little firmer and walking isn’t as difficult.
 A shovel or clam gun would be best to use in this area.

-Area 4 can be reached by either boat or bank/walk-in.
+Can be reached by either boat or bank/walk-in.
 Bank/walk-in access is obtained from Nehalem Bay State Park boat ramp area and by walking south.
-A mix of softshell and purple varnish clams will be found in this area.
-Here a shovel or clam gun would be best.
+A mix of softshell and purple varnish clams can be found in this area.
+Here, a shovel or clam gun would be best.

-Area 5 will require a boat for access.
+Will require a boat for access.
 This area has a mixture of sand and gravel.
 Here a shovel or garden fork (heavy tined) would work best for digging.
-Although softshell clams primarily dominate this area a few butter clams can also be found.
+Although softshell clams primarily dominate this area, a few butter clams can also be found.

 Boat launches in Nehalem Bay can be found at the following locations:

-County Boat Ramp- approximately 1mile north of Wheeler & 1mile south of Nehalem, off Hwy 101 at mile post 46, turn west on Tideland Rd. (not shown on map).
+Approximately 1 mile north of Wheeler & 1 mile south of Nehalem.
+Off Hwy 101 at mile post 46, turn west on Tideland Rd. (not shown on map).

-Wheeler Marina- turn west at city center in Wheeler, next to train depot. (not shown on map).
+Turn west at city center in Wheeler, next to train depot (not shown on map).